josecastillolema/smartcampus-sp/README.md

 In the first iteration of the prototype, the system will only manage one magnitude of the polution metrics: temperature, pressure, noise and air particles.

-## Linux and NGSI Client
+## NGSI Clients

-All the sensor reading is done in a Python script that reads the sensor data from the Arduino and Galileo sensors and sends it to the Context Broker using the [NGSI Protocol](http://forge.fi-ware.eu/plugins/mediawiki/wiki/fiware/index.php/OMA_NGSI_10).
+All the heterogeneus sensor reading is sended to the Context Broker using the [NGSI Protocol](http://forge.fi-ware.eu/plugins/mediawiki/wiki/fiware/index.php/OMA_NGSI_10).

 #### Developing the NGSI Client